 The attainment of the award of MTh is achieved with 180 credits.
 However, it is also possible for students to terminate their studies having completed a total of 60 credits from Part One to achieve a Postgraduate Certificate, or, having completed a total of 120 credits (i.e. all of Part One), to achieve a Postgraduate Diploma.

 Six intensive teaching weeks are scheduled each year.
 Two weeks follow the late August bank holiday, two are held in early January and two are held in March (the dates of the latter vary according to the timing of Easter).
 A full-time student will typically need to attend all 6 teaching weeks in order to complete the necessary number of modules in the academic year.
-The schedule and dates of teaching weeks for 2013/14 is available here as a PDF file for you to download.
+The schedule and dates of teaching weeks for 2015/16 are available here as a PDF file for you to download.